AI experts sharing free tutorials to accelerate your business.

 Output requirements:

-• A full-month calendar in a weekly grid format that can be pasted into a scheduler (Later, Buffer, Planable, Metricool, Sprout) or a Google Sheet
+• A full-month calendar in a weekly grid format that can be pasted into a scheduler (Later, Buffer, Planable, Metricool, Sprout, Hootsuite) or a Google Sheet

-• Every post has caption, hashtags, platform, content type, visual direction, alt-text, compliance flags, and CTA
+• Every post has caption, hashtags, platform, content type, visual direction, alt-text, compliance flags, CTA, and attribution-loop tag

 • A small "shoot list" at the top: what photos/videos the team needs to capture this month